Chinese Medicine for the Mind: A Science-Backed Guide to Improving Mental Health with Traditional Chinese Medicine

 Editorial Reviews

-From Wayne B. Jonas, M.D., author of Healing Works and former director of the Office of Alternative Medicine at the National Institutes of Health (NIH): "Hidden deep in the antiquity of traditional Chinese medicine rest treasures for healing that are lost to our modern world.
+From Wayne B. Jonas, M.D., author of Healing Works and former director of the National Institutes of Health (NIH)'s Office of Alternative Medicine: "Hidden deep in the antiquity of traditional Chinese medicine rest treasures for healing that are lost to our modern world.
 We need to find those treasures and this book does that for mental health with clarity and practicality.
 One of the most beautiful and useful books on Chinese medicine ever written."

 From Michael Stanley-Baker, President of the International Association for the Study of Traditional Asian Medicine (IASTAM), Professor in History of Medicine and Chinese medicine practitioner: "Chinese Medicine for the Mind is an accessible, appealing book with inviting images, that will be of interest to the general public who want to learn about Chinese approaches to mental health.
 This area of Chinese medicine is generally overlooked because of different definitions of mind and emotions in Chinese and biological medicine.
 Cheng adroitly crosses conceptual gaps for modern Western readers through her arrangement of the chapters which treat different mental illnessesin a systematic way.
 Each chapter includes an historical overview of the condition in Chinese medicine, a clinical overview of causes and treatment approaches, a brief introduction to appropriate herbal formulas and how they treat the illness, and self- treatment methods such as acupressure and daoyin or qigong, and extending even to music and fengshui.